How to Choose a Website Security Provider?

 If you have a website/ web application, you are on the hit list of cyber-attackers.
 With the increasing number of websites globally (1.9 billion at present), the attack surface available for cyber-attackers is mounting.
 Combined with the technological advancements at their disposal, it is immaterial if you have a simple blog or a high-volume e-commerce website there is a high risk of cyber-attacks.
-It is especially so if you do not have a proactive website security strategy and holistic measures.
+It is especially so if you do not have a proactive web security solution and holistic measures.

 Statistics point out that 50-65% of all cyber-attacks in the past year have been aimed at small and medium businesses.
 This is because they do not take cybersecurity seriously and assume that attackers are looking to fry bigger fish.
 The reality, however, is that cybercriminals are looking for vulnerabilities and gaps in web applications/ websites that they can exploit.
-This makes the choice of web security provider critical.
+This makes the choice of website security provider critical.

 A simple automated firewall will not suffice.
 As mentioned earlier, the sophistication and gravity of cyber-attacks are intensifying.
-So, the security solution should be able to give your business the first-mover advantage to be one step ahead of attackers and continuously secure your web applications and websites.
-To this end, your service provider must offer an automated web scanning tool, an intelligent, comprehensive Web Application Firewall (WAF) combined with round-the-clock monitoring and services of certified security professionals.
+So, the web security solution should be able to give your business the first-mover advantage to be one step ahead of attackers and continuously secure your web applications and websites.
+To this end, your website security provider must offer an automated web scanning tool, an intelligent, comprehensive Web Application Firewall (WAF) combined with round-the-clock monitoring and services of certified security professionals.

 So, you must compare the different plans offered to see if the service provider offers all of this.
-You may want to find out how many manual pen-tests will be done, how many pages will be scanned, what kind of involvement can be expected from the security experts and so on.
+You may want to find out how many manual pen-tests will be done, how many pages will be scanned, what kind of involvement can be expected from the security experts, and so on.
 With AppTrana, for instance, you will get a fully managed, round-the-clock, cloud-based security solution with zero assured false positives.

 Today, the speed of the website is an important aspect of the UX and when websites take longer to load, the customers just bounce and move onto a competitor’s site.
 Often, the WAF is placed on the server (for instance, as a plugin) which will run down server resources and make the website slow and inefficient.

 Cloud-based solutions like AppTrana are placed between the web traffic and your website’s server.
-From this vantage point, the WAF is able to monitor all web traffic, detect threats and vulnerabilities effectively and instantaneously block malicious requests.
+From this vantage point, the WAF is able to monitor all web traffic, detect threats and vulnerabilities effectively, and instantaneously block malicious requests.
 The website security checks and automated everyday scanning happens in the background, without slowing down the website’s speed or efficiency.